 Bridal Shower Host Etiquette Q&A

-Q: I'm scared my bridal shower is going to be a snore.
+Q: I'm worried my bridal shower will be boring.
 How can I tell my maid of honor what kind of shower I want?

-A: Back off, bridezilla.
-(Just kidding.)
-Seriously though, you cannot take control of this party being thrown in your honor.
+A: First things first: You really shouldn't try to take control of this party being thrown in your honor.
 But while we're sure your maid of honor is trying to plan a bridal shower that suits your personality, there's no reason you can't give her a little guidance.
 When she approaches you to decide on the date, drop subtle hints like, "Any weekend in May would be perfect, since I love the gardenlike feel of spring."
 Better yet, enlist a shower spy: Share your concerns with a trustworthy bridesmaid who can help steer the maid of honor toward your bridal shower ideas and your sense of style.

 Q: Who is expected to throw my bridal shower?
 I was hoping it could be at my mom's house.